-We are pleased to offer you a full selection of online courses and free Crafting-in-Place content that you can enjoy from the comfort and safety of your home until we're able to bring you back on campus.
+For those who cannot yet join us in person, we are pleased to offer you a full selection of online courses and free Crafting-in-Place content that you can enjoy from the comfort and safety of your home until we're able to bring you back on campus.
 Also don't miss the selection of fiber-arts courses and events during Fiber February!

 Information for Students Attending Campus